Thursday, November 8, 2007

 All hard work brings a profit, but mere talk leads only to poverty.

-Of course, you may have already found your vehicle and, if you have, it would be my honor to encourage you along.
+You may have already found your vehicle and, if you have, it would be my honor to encourage you along.

 These are financially critical times, but you can succeed with informed output of energy and commitment.
 Dream great dreams and move forward.
 Keep a positive outlook.
 Keep your hand and hearty open to others, and be confident enough in the future to be generous in your giving.
 Consider it an act of faith and move forward: